“I was relieved when I found out that this was real and I wasn’t alone.”

 Liz had initially started having symptoms after her second child, including bladder leakage when coughing, sneezing and laughing.
 The longer Liz was on her feet, the worse the heavy sensation in her pelvic area would feel as the day went on.

-It got to the point that Liz struggled to attend her exercise classes without embarrassment because of the amount of times she had to run to the restroom.
-Eventually she stopped going to the classes because she felt like a nuisance interrupting class to use the restroom frequently.
+It got to the point that Liz struggled to attend her exercise classes without embarrassment because of the number of times she had to run to the restroom.
+Eventually, she stopped going to the classes because she felt like a nuisance interrupting class to use the restroom frequently.

 After four years of suffering from the increased symptoms of bladder leakage, Liz decided to seek medical attention.

-Liz filled out a bladder diary and pelvic questionnaire prior to her appointment, both of which were reviewed with her before conducting a pelvic exam and non-invasive bladder tests.
+Liz filled out a bladder diary and pelvic questionnaire before her appointment, both of which were reviewed with her before conducting a pelvic exam and non-invasive bladder tests.
 Liz then heard the words rectocele and cystocele as her doctor explained her diagnosis.